rilianx/Research/papers/convexity_detection.md

 LSGO problems are not clearly defined in the introduction.
 Are discrete/continuous, convex/nonconvex, differentiable, have constraints?

-From introduction I do not fully understand what decomposition methods actually do.
-It should be explained in a more detailed way.
+From introduction I do not fully understand **what decomposition methods actually do**.
+It should be explained in a much more detailed way.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA5NzQ4MTI2OCwtMTcwMDg2NDYxLC0xMj
+eyJoaXN0b3J5IjpbMTM1MDAzMTMyMSwtMTcwMDg2NDYxLC0xMj
 c5MjU4MzY1LDEzNDg3ODY5MjMsMTQyMTI4NzExLC0xMTMzNDYy
 NzIxLDE4NzU4NjI2MzYsLTE5MTAzNDQ0NDMsLTI4MjM5ODg5Ny
 wtMjAzODAzODkzMiwyNTUzMTQwMDUsLTc4ODcxNjY2LDE2ODI1